Kicksecure/security-misc/README.md

 - Do not credit the CPU seeds as an entropy source at boot in order to maximize the absolute quantity of entropy in the combined pool.
-This is desirable for all cryptographic operations, to avoid reliance on proprietary RDRAND and RDSEED CPU instructions for random number generation that have long history of being defective.
+This is desirable for all cryptographic operations to avoid reliance on proprietary RDRAND and RDSEED CPU instructions for random number generation that have long history of being defective.

 - Do not credit the bootloader seeds as an entropy source at boot to maximize the absolute quantity of entropy in the combined pool.
 This is desirable for all cryptographic operations as seeds passed by the bootloader could be tampered.

-- Obtain more entropy at boot from RAM as the runtime memory allocator is being initialized.

 - Obtain more entropy at boot from RAM as the runtime memory allocator is being initialized to maximize the absolute quantity of entropy in the combined pool.